 5. Seek Professional Help

-If needed talk with a mental health professional (therapist/psychiatrist/counselor, etc.) who has experience treating patients struggling with addictions and getting help sooner rather than later may save you from relapsing down the road
+If needed talk with a mental health professional (therapist/psychiatrist/counselor, etc.) who has experience treating patients struggling with addictions and getting help sooner rather than later may save you from relapsing down the road.

 What Should You Do If You Relapse?

-Get Help Today From San Antonio Recovery Center
+Get Help Today from San Antonio Recovery Center

-The causes of addiction relapse are numerous.
+The common causes of addiction relapse are numerous.
 Certainly, no one wants their recovery journey derailed by an unexpected relapse.
 By understanding why relapses occur and taking proactive measures such as avoiding triggers and practicing self-care, you can better protect yourself against slipping back into old habits.

 However, if you find yourself experiencing signs of addiction relapse then don’t hesitate any longer.
 Instead, seek professional help immediately at San Antonio Recovery Center by calling 866.957.7885.
 With our evidence-based approach, we’ll work together every step of the way toward lasting change.